Last Updated on September 2, 2023

 Exits 212B, 218B, and 227

-Greensboro is the next series of I-40 exits in North Carolina’s Piedmont Triad.
+The Greensboro urban loop is the next series of I-40 exits in North Carolina’s Piedmont Triad.
 It’s also where I-40 intersects with I-85 and even where the two interstates join together before splitting off again.

 There are plenty of fun things to do here and the Greensboro Science Center is one of the best places to take kids.
 You’ll reach it via Exit 227 from the east and via Exit 212B that turns into I-73 North.